 Charge Your Jackery Explorer 1000 Power Station With Solar Panels

-The new Jackery Explorer 1000 is currently the largest power station/solar generator made by Jackery.
+The new Jackery Explorer 1000 is currently the most popular power station/solar generator made by Jackery.

 Even though it’s a so-called solar generator, it doesn’t come with solar panels, but it has a powerful MPPT solar charge controller that lets you charge the battery within hours with compatible solar panels.